THE PORTUGUESE SCHOOL SYSTEM

 The Portuguese school system has many differences with the French educational system, the school rhythm is also different and the private or public national or international schools have a cost.
 It is therefore essential that you take these elements into account before moving to Portugal.

-However, don't worry, your children have a natural ability to adapt that we adults do not have, they will have no problem adapting to the Portuguese educational system.
+But don't worry, your children have a natural adaptability that we adults don't have, and they'll have no problem adapting to the Portuguese education system.